CompOpt4Apps/AthanPumaDemo/README.md

 ```$ module load <software/version>```

-If you choose not to specify the version then the lastest version of the defined software will usually be loaded.
+If you choose not to specify the version, then the latest version of the defined software will usually be loaded.

 To swap a version of a software with another version use: